9 Best Online Brokers for Stock Trading of 2026

 Trading Platform

 Robinhood’s app and web platform are built for ease of use.
-The interface is clean, making it easy to buy and sell stocks, ETFs, and crypto with just a few taps.
-However, customization options are minimal, and the platform lacks advanced charting tools.
+The interface is clean and straightforward, making it easy to buy and sell stocks, ETFs, and crypto in just a few taps.

 Research Tools